What does travel insurance cover?

 Medical emergency

-Your travel insurance policy also provides protection in case you require an emergency medical evacuation to a medical facility or to your home country by providing you with financial protection against any expenses that incur.
+Your travel insurance policy also protects you in case you require emergency transportation to a medical facility or your home country by providing you with protection against any expenses incurred.

 Baggage loss